-Are you part of this Target market?

-What is special/unique about you that you can offer to this group?

-Write a list of the features of your service- and next to each feature the benefit(s) it provides (and even a list of the benefit(s) of each benefit!).
+- Are you part of this Target market? - What is special/unique about you that you can offer to this group? - Write a list of the features of your service- and next to each feature the benefit(s) it provides (and even a list of the benefit(s) of each benefit!).

-Ok, Now what?
-Evaluate your decision.
+Evaluate your decision